testingautomated-usi/DeepHyperion/documentation/getting_started.md

 ## Step 3: Generate Maps  ##

 To generate rescaled maps and process the output of a run, use the following commands:
+> NOTE: Run these commands from the DeepHyperion/DeepHyperion-MNIST directory

 ```
 export LC_ALL=C.UTF-8